Beaphar Mite Blocker Combi 500 ml

 Recognizing lice in rabbits and rodents

-- Rougher, bristly coat
+- Rougher, brush-like coat

 - Flakes in the coat